Hyde County, North Carolina: 2020 census

-As of the 2020 census, there were 4,589 people in Hyde, making it the second-least populous county in North Carolina.
+As of the 2020 census, there were 4,589 people in Hyde County, making it the second-least populous county in North Carolina.

+The median age was 48.7 years.
+17.5% of residents were under the age of 18 and 23.1% of residents were 65 years of age or older.
+For every 100 females there were 121.3 males, and for every 100 females age 18 and over there were 123.3 males age 18 and over.

+The racial makeup of the county was 64.4% White, 25.5% Black or African American, 0.2% American Indian and Alaska Native, 0.2% Asian, <0.1% Native Hawaiian and Pacific Islander, 4.7% from some other race, and 5.0% from two or more races.
+Hispanic or Latino residents of any race comprised 7.6% of the population.

+<0.1% of residents lived in urban areas, while 100.0% lived in rural areas.

+There were 1,804 households in the county, of which 25.3% had children under the age of 18 living in them.
+Of all households, 43.6% were married-couple households, 21.6% were households with a male householder and no spouse or partner present, and 30.3% were households with a female householder and no spouse or partner present.
+About 34.6% of all households were made up of individuals and 18.2% had someone living alone who was 65 years of age or older.

+There were 3,146 housing units, of which 42.7% were vacant.
+Among occupied housing units, 75.5% were owner-occupied and 24.5% were renter-occupied.
+The homeowner vacancy rate was 2.0% and the rental vacancy rate was 15.1%.

 Demographic change

 Hyde County's population peaked with 9,278 people in 1900.
 Between 1900 and 2000, the county's population declined by almost 50 percent.
 Between the 2010 and 2020 censuses, Hyde's population dropped by 21 percent, one of the largest population drops by percentage in the state.

 Law and government

 There are no incorporated communities or municipal governments in Hyde; all local governmental activities occur at the county level.
 Hyde County is governed by a five-member board of commissioners.
 Each member is nominated by a township in the county, but all are elected at-large.
 The commissioners appoint a county manager who oversees county governmental administration.
 As of 2024, Hyde County has the highest per-capita tax levy in the state – $2,249 per person.

 Hyde County is a member of the Albemarle Commission, a regional economic development organization which serves several counties in eastern North Carolina.

 Hyde County is located within North Carolina's 3rd congressional district, the North Carolina Senate's 1st district, and the North Carolina House of Representatives' 79th district.